AdobeDocs/workfront.de-DE/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/send-to-aem.md

 >[!NOTE]
 >
 >Diese Funktion ist nur für Experience Manager Assets as a Cloud Service verfügbar.
-Es ist nicht für Experience Manager Assets Essentials verfügbar.
+It is not available for Experience Manager Assets Essentials.

-Sie können ein Dokument in einen verknüpften Ordner in Experience Manager Assets verschieben, wenn sich sowohl das Dokument als auch der verknüpfte Ordner in derselben Dokumentliste befinden (z.
-B. der Dokumentbereich eines Projekts).
+You can move a document to a linked folder in Experience Manager Assets if both the document and the linked folder are in the same document list (such as the document area of a project).

-1. Suchen Sie das Dokument, das Sie verschieben möchten.
+1. Locate the document that you want to move.
-1. Ziehen Sie das Dokument per Drag-and-Drop auf den verknüpften Experience Manager Assets-Ordner, in den Sie es verschieben möchten.
+1. Drag and drop the document onto the linked Experience Manager Assets folder that you want to move it to.

-Die Dokumentoptionen sind nicht verfügbar, während das Dokument verschoben wird.
-Nachdem das Dokument in Experience Manager Assets verschoben wurde, ist in der Dokumentliste in Workfront nicht mehr sichtbar.
+The document options are not available while the document is in the process of moving.
+After the document is moved to Experience Manager Assets, is no longer visible in the document list in Workfront.

 >[!NOTE]
 >
-> Alle Aktionen oder Bearbeitungen, die Sie am Dokument vornehmen, während es verschoben wird, werden nicht im Dokument in Experience Manager Assets angezeigt und gehen daher verloren.
+> Any actions or edits you make on the document while it is moving will not appear on the document in Experience Manager Assets, and will therefore be lost.